By Barbara O’Neill, Ph.D., CFP®, email@example.com.

 1. Know What You Owe

-Have your client make a list of outstanding consumer debts that need to be repaid This includes various types of loans and credit cards.
-Ask the client to include the names of creditors, balances owed, the number of monthly payments remaining (if known), and the dollar amount of monthly payments.
+First of all, have your client make a list of outstanding consumer debts that need to be repaid.
+This includes various types of loans and credit cards.
+Ask the client to include the names of creditors, balances owed, the number of monthly payments remaining , and the dollar amount of monthly payments.
 Identifying how much he or she owes and who it is owed to is the first step to developing an action plan to get out of debt.

 2. Decide What You Can Repay